CiBotProject/bot-docs/SERVICE.md

 ## 2. Task Tracking

 Task tracking for this milestone can be found in the [WORKSHEET](WORKSHEET.md#milestone-service).
+For this milestone, we also included an **Assignees** column on the worksheet table to denote who completed work on the respective story, rather than include that information in a separate table here.

 ## 3. Screencast